davelester/spotifont/README.md

 Spotifont
 =====================

 A site for font discovery.
 "Spotify for fonts."
+Started as an assignment for [IO Lab, Fall 2012](http://courses.ischool.berkeley.edu/i290-iol/f12/).

 ## Project Team and Roles
 * [Dave Lester](http://davelester.org) - Database and Python Nerd.
 Bends Flask to his will.